Care Coordination for Children (CC4C)

 Formerly Child Service Coordination (CSC) As of March 1, 2011, the Child Service Coordination Program has changed to a new service called Care Coordination for Children (CC4C).
 CC4C is a free and voluntary program that helps families like yours find and use community services.

 The goals of CC4C are:

-•to help ensure that children are raised in healthy, safe, and nurturing environments.
+- To help ensure that children are raised in a healthy, safe, and nurturing environment.

 CC4C care managers can help with finding medical care, transportation, childcare and /or financial aid.
 They can also provide you with information about a wide variety of family oriented resources.

 - discuss family strengths and concerns through home visits, telephone calls and other personal contacts

 - identify programs, services, and resources that meet your family’s needs

 - serve as a link between you and your child’s doctor or nurse

 - identify ways you can strengthen parent-child relationships

 - introduce you to parent support programs when available